 A look at aged care through the eyes of our trainers.

-Aged care trainers: Cheryl Peacock, Sally Forbes and Karen Richards
+Aged care trainers: Sally Forbes, Daniel Hau, Karen Richards and Glen Perry

 It’s often said that working in aged care isn’t a job that’s chosen at random, instead, it’s a vocation – people have a strong feeling it’s what they are meant to do.
 Sometimes it may be caring for a sick or elderly relative or in other cases it stems from a desire to find a job with greater purpose and meaning.
 But ultimately there’s something more than wanting ‘just a job’ when it comes to working in aged care.